worldline/angular-security-training/docs/XSS/README.md

 XSS vulnerabilities are difficult to identify and completely be removed from web applications or API.

-Worldline forge provides DAST tools such as OWASP ZAP that can scan your application and help you detect these XSS flaws.
+DAST tools such as OWASP ZAP can scan your application and help you detect these XSS flaws.

-You can also request a complete scan of your application from the Worldline CCAP (Competence Center Application Protection) team.

 ## What can I do to prevent XSS ?